-Howard Hawks’s (Bringing Up Baby) first foray into the looney world of screwball comedy is still one of his best films, and one of the best movies the genre has to offer.
+Director Howard Hawks’s (Bringing Up Baby) first foray into the looney world of screwball comedy is still one of his best films, and one of the best movies the genre has to offer.
 Twentieth Century is a personal favorite of mine — it’s simple, fast-paced, and absolutely hilarious.
+The cast is fantastic.

 Twentieth Century has so much energy that I always feel like taking a nap afterwards — it is that spirited!
 I’m not a nostalgic, but today’s comedies don’t know the difference between silly and stupid.
 I get very frustrated when I see modern comedians resorting to lazy, bottom-feeder punchlines.
 Here is a great example of how you construct gags in a totally organic way.

 The script, adapted from Charles Bruce Millholland’s play Napoleon of Broadway, is by Ben Hecht and Charles MacArthur.
 The famous team of writers have no qualms about lampooning anything from theater to Hollywood to organized religion.
 Hecht and MacArthur try to offend as many people as possible.